-- 8. Describe plans for operating and maintaining the project and indicate the source of funds for ongoing management. - 9.
-Describe plans for ongoing stewardship of acquired lands. - 10.
-Describe how the following is included in the project design: - a.
+- 10. Describe plans and the funding source for operating and maintaining restoration projects or ongoing stewardship of acquired lands. - 11.
+Describe how the following is included in the project design, as applicable: - a.
 Water use efficiencies. - b.
 Use of reclaimed or recycled water. - c.
-Use of permeable surfaces, bioswales or other methods to capture, treat, infiltrate and/or reuse stormwater for groundwater recharge and/or reuse. - 11.
-Explain how the plant selection is appropriate and based on the approved plant palette for the project's specific California climate zone. - 12.
-Describe how climate adaptation has informed the project design/decisions.
+Use of permeable surfaces, bioswales or other methods to capture, treat, infiltrate and/or reuse stormwater for groundwater recharge and/or reuse. - 12.
+Describe any mining activities on the property including oil or gas extraction, the status of remediation, and if the landowner is reserving mining rights. - 13.
+Describe any hazardous materials stored on the property in the past or present and the status of any required remediation.